docarray/docarray/docs/data_types/image/image.md

 # img = MyImage(tensor=np.ones(shape=(224, 224, 3)))
 ```

-If you have RGB images of different shapes, you could specify only the dimension as well as the number of channels:
+If you have RGB images of different shapes, you can specify only the dimensions and number of channels:

 ```python
 import numpy as np